UH-ACDC/TAFFC-Affective-Math/README.md

 # TAFFC-Affective-Math

-This repository contains the novel video questions, the R code, and the plots associated with the manuscript "**Stress and performance in affective and conventional forms of math exams**" submitted to IEEE TAFFC in May 2025.
+This repository contains the novel video questions, the R code, and the plots associated with the manuscript "**Reducing Stress in Math Tests through
+Video-Based Question Formats: A Multimodal Affective Study**" submitted to IEEE TAFFC in May 2025.

 ## Video Questions
 The YouTube links to the novel video questions can be found [here](VideoQuestions.md).